 The Better Math Teaching Network is designed to better understand student-centered instruction in high school mathematics.
 The project involves the creation of a Networked Improvement Community (NIC), where researchers and educators work side-by-side to examine instruction through a continuous improvement model.
 The collaborative approach includes specifying a common problem related to student-centered math teaching, testing out potential ways to address the problem, sharing how it went with others in the NIC, and continuing with additional cycles of testing, sharing, and refinement.
 Participation in this project provides the opportunity to share and test ideas with other teachers in the New England area.
+Click play on the video for an overview of the Better Math Teaching Network.

 Who can participate?